At Unique Pain Medicine of New York, our board certified physicians are experts in the diagnosis and treatment of Sciatica.

 Why does sciatica occur?

-Sciatica usually occurs because of bulging and herniated disks in the lumbar spine.
-Herniated disks become inflamed and frequently “pinch” nerves that are traveling from the pelvis into the leg.
-When these nerves become irritated, patients will typically experience shooting pain into the buttock and leg as well as lower extremity numbness and possibly weakness.
+Sciatica usually occurs because of bulging and herniated discs in the lumbar spine.
+Herniated discs become inflamed and frequently “pinch” nerves that are traveling from the pelvis into the leg.
+When these nerves become irritated, patients will typically experience shooting pain and numbness in leg and foot.

 What is a herniated disc?

-A normal disc normally lies between the bones of the spine.
+A normal disc lies between the bones of the spine.
 When a disc herniates, it leaves its normal location and is pushed backwards or to the side.
 The nerves that typically travel along the bones of the spine become irritated and “pinched” by the herniated disc.
-This causes pain in the back and buttock and possibly pain and numbness into the the leg.

 How is sciatica diagnosed?